MatAtBread/nodent/README.md

 Why Nodent?
 ===========

+* _[Performance](#performance)_ - on current JS engines, Nodent is between 2x and 4x faster than other solutions.
 * Simple, imperative code style.
 Avoids callback pyramids in while maintaining 100% compatibility with existing code.
-* [Performance](#performance) - on current JS engines, Nodent is upto 4x faster than other solutions.
 * No dependency on ES6, "harmony"
 * No run-time overhead for Promises, Generators or any other feature beyond ES5 - works on most mobile browsers & IE
-* No execution framework needed as with traceur or regenerator
+* No execution framework needed as with traceur, babel or regenerator
 * No 'node-gyp' or similar OS platform requirement for threads or fibers
-* ES7 async and await on ES5 (most modern browsers and nodejs).
+* ES7 async and await on ES5 (most browsers and nodejs)
+* Compatible with ES6 too - nodent passes ES6 constructs unchanged for use with other transpilers and Node v4.x
 * For more about ES7 async functions and await see:
   *  [http://wiki.ecmascript.org/doku.php?id=strawman:async_functions](http://wiki.ecmascript.org/doku.php?id=strawman:async_functions)
   *  [http://jakearchibald.com/2014/es7-async-functions/](http://jakearchibald.com/2014/es7-async-functions/)